nbarrowman/vtree/README.md

-vtree - An R package for drawing variable trees
+vtree - An R package for calculating and drawing variable trees
 =====

 [![CRAN